rexresearch.com

 house, where our family doctor who spoke Spanish acted as

-City, and for my Father to work with Mexican technicians on the
+Mexico City, and for my Father to work with Mexican

-the home of the Director of Electricity.
-My Father supervised the
+near the home of the Director of Electricity.
+My Father

-where my Father was.
-My Mother told them he had left for work in
+asked where my Father was.
+My Mother told them he had left for

-the morning, and if he wasn't there, she had no idea where he
+work in the morning, and if he wasn't there, she had no idea

-might be.
-She became increasingly concerned as the day passed and
+where he might be.
+She became increasingly concerned as the

 That night he didn't come home, and we were on the verge of